cons

 Without the epmem → smem morphism, the three stores don’t compose and you don’t get monoidal structure.
 With it:

-- epmem → smem: 126 turns become a five-phase arc.
-Episodes become patterns.
+- epmem → smem: Episodes become patterns.

-- smem → pmem: The arc becomes a skill spec with five checkpoints.
-Patterns become procedures.
+- smem → pmem: Patterns become procedures.

 - pmem → epmem: Run the skill on the next codebase.
 Procedures produce new episodes.